ALI7861111/OCR-with-seq2se2-models-/README.md

 1. Architectures
 2. Learning rates
 3. Number of convolution layers
 4. Number of nodes in linear layers
-5. Number of convolution layers
-6. Number of nodes in linear layers
-7. Growth relationship in convolution layers
+5. Growth relationship in convolution layers
-8. Number of layers in memory units
+6. Number of layers in memory units
-9. Hidden size in memory units
+7. Hidden size in memory units
-10. Batch size
+8. Batch size

 ## Dataset